Paul DeJong Player Props: Cardinals vs. Royals

-Paul DeJong -- .171 average over his past 10 games -- will be in action for the St. Louis Cardinals versus the Kansas City Royals, with Josh Staumont on the hill, on May 29 at 2:15 PM ET.
+Paul DeJong, with a slugging percentage of .364 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals against the Kansas City Royals, with Zack Greinke on the hill, May 30 at 7:45 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Guardians.
+In his most recent game he had a hitless showing (0-for-3) against the Royals.

 Paul DeJong Game Info & Props vs. the Royals